 There are various types of visas for investors, for example:

-- General Investors must invest at least $100,000 in a business considered socially beneficial by the government.
+- Business Investors must invest at least 160,000 USD in a business considered socially beneficial by the government.

-- Small Investors must invest at least $40,000 and employ at least three Panamanians in a small business of which they are a manager.
+- Small Investors must invest at least 40,000 USD and employ at least three Panamanians in a small business of which they are a manager.

-- Export Processing Zone Investors must invest at least $250,000 in one of the export processing zones.
+- Tax Free Processing Zone Investors must rent land, office or a building in one of the tax free processing zones.

-- Agro-forestry Investors must invest at least $40,000 in a reforestation project or a producing farm in Panama.
+- Agro-forestry Investors must invest at least 80,000 USD in a reforestation project or 60,000 USD on a producing farm in Panama.